Venture Trust's programmes work

 Expand and fine tune the provision of our social enterprise

 Our social enterprise, Venture Mòr, achieved progress with increasingly positive results.
 Working in partnership with the Applecross Trust, extensive work was done to the exterior of Hartfield House along with upgrading the access road.
 Hartfield House Hostel recorded significant growth in guest numbers, reflecting its location in Applecross and the huge success of the North Coast 500, the increasingly popular touring route in Scotland’s northwest.
 The profile of Venture Mòr, and by extension Applecross, as a destination was raised via social media, targeted marketing and PR activities.
 We successfully launched an intensive wilderness therapy programme aimed at teens from across the UK struggling with emotions and life circumstances.
 The first 3-week programme was delivered in March 2017 and with continued profile raising, we delivered a series of successful programmes

 But there are many more who need our help

-In 2016-17, Venture Trust’s outreach teams connected with over 1,300 participants and potential participants.
+In 2017-18, Venture Trust’s outreach teams connected with hundreds of participants and potential participants.
 However, there are many more individuals out there who, with the right support, could make and sustain positive changes in their lives.